milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 A single CLI function, named <functionname>_cli, will take the following arguments:
 - arg1: A command code
-- arg2+: Optional arguments
+- arg2: Optional argument

 The command code is a string, and will determine the action to be executed:
-- _CONFINIT_  : Initialize FPS for the function
+- `_CONFINIT_`  : Initialize FPS for the function
-- _CONFSTART_ : Start the FPS configuration process
+- `_CONFSTART_` : Start the FPS configuration process
-- _CONFSTOP_  : Stop the FPS configuration process
+- `_CONFSTOP_`  : Stop the FPS configuration process
-- _RUNSTART_  : Start the run process
+- `_RUNSTART_`  : Start the run process
-- _RUNSTOP_   : Stop the run process
+- `_RUNSTOP_`   : Stop the run process

-@note Why Optional Argument(s) ?
+@note Why Optional argument to CLI function ?
 @note Multiple instances of a C function may need to be running, each with its own FPS.
-Optional argument(s) provide a mechanism to differentiate the FPSs.
-It(they) is(are) appended to the FPS name.
+An optional argument provides a mechanism to differentiate the FPSs.
+It is appended to the FPS name following a dash.
+The optional argument can be a number (usually integer) or a string.

 Example source code below, assuming one optional long type argument: